 That is good news for you and L&D professionals worldwide!
 While organizations are developing the metaverse, you can prepare for the future, inform yourself and bring that knowledge into your organization.

-You can explore the applications of immersive technologies in your organization, build a use case and experiment.
+You can explore the applications of immersive technologies, build a use case and experiment.

 The metaverse is not a single platform or technology, nor is it being built by a unique entity or organization.
 Just like the internet, it´s not meant to be owned by anyone - organizations or individuals.